-Nerve Blocks – injecting local anesthetic around specific nerves to remove pain from specific parts of the leg.
+- Nerve Blocks – injecting local anaesthetic around specific nerves to remove pain from specific parts of the leg.

 Treatment is determined by the cause of arthritis and may involve:

-- Flushing the joint with sterile saline and use of antibiotics when the joint in infected
+- Flushing the joint with sterile saline and use of antibiotics when the joint is infected

-- Use of oral non-steroidal anti-inflammatory drugs such as suxibutazone, phenylbutazone and meclofenamic acid which reduce pain and inflammation.
+- Use of oral non-steroidal anti-inflammatory medications which reduce pain and inflammation.

-- Medication of the joint itself with corticosteroids and hyaluronic acid to reduce inflammation and improve lubrication.
+- Medication of the joint itself to reduce inflammation and improve lubrication.

-In acute cases (eg septic joint) and if appropriate and timely treatment is undertaken, complete cure may occur.
+In acute cases (e.g. septic joint) complete cure may occur if appropriate and timely treatment is undertaken.